Currently Detained Americans

-September 14, 2014 - According to state-run media, Matthew Todd Miller is convicted of committing “acts hostile” to North Korea and sentenced to six years of hard labor.
+September 14, 2014 - According to state-run media, Miller is convicted of committing “acts hostile” to North Korea and sentenced to six years of hard labor.

-November 8, 2014 - The State Department announces that Kenneth Bae and Matthew Miller have been released and are on their way home.
+November 8, 2014 - The State Department announces Miller and Kenneth Bae have been released and are on their way home.

 October 26, 2013 - Merrill Newman of Palo Alto, California, is detained in North Korea, according to his family.
 Just minutes before his plane is to depart, Newman is removed from the flight by North Korean authorities, his family says.

-November 30, 2013 - The Korean Central News Agency (KCNA) reports Merrill issued an apology to the people of North Korea, “After I killed so many civilians and (North Korean) soldiers and destroyed strategic objects in the DPRK during the Korean War, I committed indelible offensive acts against the DPRK government and Korean people.”
+November 30, 2013 - KCNA reports Newman issued an apology to the people of North Korea, “After I killed so many civilians and (North Korean) soldiers and destroyed strategic objects in the DPRK during the Korean War, I committed indelible offensive acts against the DPRK government and Korean people.”
 His statement ends: “If I go back to (the) USA, I will tell the true features of the DPRK and the life the Korean people are leading.”